Mongkol Borey (town)

 Mongkol Borey (មង្គលបូរី /km/) is a town and seat of Mongkol Borey District in Banteay Meanchey Province in north-western Cambodia.
 It is located 9 kilometres south of Serei Saophoan, the province's capital.

-History
+Name

-Mongkol Borey is identified with the medieval sruk (village or district) of Manggalapura (Old Khmer: Maṅgalapura) mentioned in a 1036 inscription from Vat Baset (near Battambang).
+The name Mongkol Borey is a derivation from Sanskrit Maṅgalapurī, meaning "the blessed city".
+A 1036 inscription from Vat Baset (near Battambang) mentions a sruk (village or district) called Manggalapura (Old Khmer: Maṅgalapura), which Saveros Pou and O. W. Wolters tentatively suggested may be the same place as modern Mongkol Borey.